SCinthebuilding/InstagramAPI/README.md

 We need to print instruction on console.
 Prepare Presentation about actual project.
 Try next level projects
--Medium : show list of songs, when user picks album -Hard :  Mix in songs from similar artists
++ Medium : show list of songs, when user picks album
++ Hard :  Mix in songs from similar artists